grafana/metrictank/docs/metrics.md

 each time this happens, an error is logged with more details.
 * `stats.generate_message`:
 how long it takes to generate the stats
+* `store.bigtable.chunk_operations.save_fail`:
+counter of failed saves
+* `store.bigtable.chunk_operations.save_ok`:
+counter of successful saves
+* `store.bigtable.chunk_size.at_load`:
+the sizes of chunks seen when loading them
+* `store.bigtable.chunk_size.at_save`:
+the sizes of chunks seen when saving them
+* `store.bigtable.chunks_per_row`:
+how many chunks are retrieved per row in get queries
+* `store.bigtable.get.error`:
+the count of reads that failed
+* `store.bigtable.get.exec`:
+the duration of getting from bigtable store
+* `store.bigtable.get.wait`:
+the duration of the get spent in the queue
+* `store.bigtable.put.bytes`:
+the number of chunk bytes saved in each bulkApply
+* `store.bigtable.put.exec`:
+the duration of putting in bigtable store
+* `store.bigtable.put.wait`:
+the duration of a put in the wait queue
+* `store.bigtable.rows_per_response`:
+how many rows come per get response
 * `store.cassandra.chunk_operations.save_fail`:
 counter of failed saves
 * `store.cassandra.chunk_operations.save_ok`: